domdv5/Alcadia/README.md

 # Credentials

-In order to prove the app you must get the next field:
+In order to prove the app you must get the next fields:
 * Cedula: 1234567
 * Password: 0000